ShaoPengyang/ESR-CD/README.md

-## This repo includes the codes for the submission: Breaking Sparsity Barrier between Students and Concepts for Cognitive Diagnosis Models in Intelligent Education
+## This repo includes the codes for the submission: Breaking Student-Concept Sparsity Barrier for Cognitive Diagnosis

 Our environment:
 ```